sprat-kv/jobseeker-analytics/README.md

 ## **About Just A Job App (JAJA)**

-**JAJA is an email analytics tool for the 30% of jobseekers exhausted by rejections..**
+**JAJA is an email analytics tool for the 30% of jobseekers exhausted by rejections.**

 Built for the data-driven job seeker who dreams of a r/DataIsBeautiful post but can't face the emotional toll of updating a spreadsheet with every rejection.